What Is Turnover & Difference between Turnover & Profit in Business

 What Is Turnover?

-It is simply how much money a business has made over a period of time, not how much profit it has made but just the total of all your business sales.
+Turnover is nothing but how much money a business has made over a period of time, not how much profit it has made but just the total of all your business sales.

 Generally, you can make lots of money turnover-wise while also making a loss.